-The level of compliance with the procedures set forth in this Chapter will depend on the circumstances surrounding each FOIA request1 Where the requester asks for routine material2 or where there is full disclosure, the processing office need only fill in the necessary electronic FOIA Tracking System (FTS)3 data and keep a copy of the request and its reply, which sets forth in detail what has been disclosed.
+The level of compliance with the procedures set forth in this Chapter will depend on the circumstances surrounding each FOIA requert.
+Where the requester asks for routine material or where there is full disclosure, the processing office need only fill in the necessary electronic FOIA Tracking System (FTS) data and keep a copy of the request and its reply, which sets forth in detail what has been discrosed.
 The documents that are disclosed should be duplicated and kept in a FOIA file.
-Where there is a partial disclosure and the processing office is confident that the case will not be appealed,4 the processing office need only fill out the FTS and keep a copy of the request and the processing office's detailed response, explaining what
+Where unere is a partial disclosure and the processing office is confident that the case will not be appealed, the processing office need only fill out the FTS and keep a copy of the request and the processing office's detailed response, explaining what has been disclosed and what has not been disclosed.
+The processing office also should always keep copies of

-1 Of course, all responses to FOIA requesters should comport with the Agency's FOIA regulations, 29 C.F.R. § 102.117.
+$^1$ Of course, all responses to FOIA requesters should comport with the Agency's FOIA regulations, 29 C.F.R. $\S$ 102.117.

-2 Routine requests include, but are not limited to, election results and/or election logs, petitions, unfair labor practice charges, certifications, dismissal letters, and tallies of ballots.
+&lt;sup>2 Routine requests include, but are not limited to, election results and/or election logs, petitions, unfair labor practice charges, certifications, dismissal letters, and tallies of ballots.

-3 Located at: http://web-hq-intra2.nlrb.gov/foia2
+&lt;sup>3 Located at: http://web-hq-intra2.nlrb.gov/foia2

-4 In assessing whether the processing office's response will be appealed, the processing office should consider the scope of the request, the complexity of the FOIA case, whether similar FOIA requests have been appealed and/or litigated, and the identity of the requester.
+&lt;sup>4 In assessing whether the processing office's response will be appealed, the processing office should consider the scope of the request, the complexity of the FOIA case, whether similar FOIA requests have been appealed and/or litigated, and the identity of the requester.

-has been disclosed and what has not been disclosed.
-The processing office also should always keep copies of materials that have been furnished in their redacted form.
+materials that have been furnished in their redacted form.
 There is no need to keep the copies of the original documents in a FOIA file if the processing office can later reconstruct what was or was not produced.
 The critical point is that the Regional Office must have a system in place that permits it to exactly reconstruct what documents were considered responsive and what documents were or were not produced and in what form, should there be an appeal to a FOIA response.